- Student Life

 Tuition Assistance Program

 TAP is a New York State grant for full-time students who are New York State residents and it does not have to be repaid.
 Eligibility is based on New York State NET TAXABLE INCOME (after deductions).
 Students must complete the Free Application for Federal Student Aid in order to apply for TAP.

 APTS is a New York State grant for part-time students (6-11 credits) which does not have to be repaid.
 Awards are based on family NET taxable income and are awarded each semester.
 Students are required to maintain a 2.0 cumulative grade point average.

 Federal Work Study Program

 FWS gives eligible students an opportunity to earn additional financial aid.
 The amount of the award is the maximum amount that may be earned.
 The expected pay rate is $8.50 per hour.
 The pay rate is $8.75 per hour for students who had work study the entire prior year.
 Work assignments are usually 10-15 hours per week.
 Since funds and job opportunities are limited, receiving a Federal work study award is not a guarantee of a Federal work study job.
-Students should report to the Financial Aid Office during the first two weeks of classes for their job assignments.
+Students should report to the Career and Employment Services Office during the first two weeks of classes for their job assignments.